BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

   * 9.5 - 24-28: in question, unit tangent vector should be u(t)
   * 9.5 - 31, a might be negative.

+* Chapter 9 - Starting from now i don't plan to do all the exercise.
+  * 9,8 - 1, typo in the question
+  * 9.9 - 15, curl v is 0

 # Watch out
 * **Always check your result**
 * Check Matrix Size